s-nakaoka/choreonoid-doc/en/simulation/interaction.rst

 By combining this with the keyboard operation, the magnitude of the force can be changed.
 If you drag with a Shift key kept pressed, the magnitude of the force becomes ten times.
 Additionally, if you drag with Ctrl + Shift keys kept pressed, the magnitude of the force becomes a hundred times as much as the original force.
 If the model is not moved successfully by dragging, try the above operations.

-Note that the magnitude of the base force is determined randomly from the mass of the model, but it can be too little or too much.
+Note that the magnitude of the base force is determined suitably from the mass of the model, but it can be too little or too much.
 Users cannot configure this part arbitrarily for the time being.
 We will improve that in the future.

 Forced Movement and Holding Operations